 #1 top.legal

-The main difference to Juro is that top.legal aims to make the contract “human” again, it is more direct and is fundamentally different from the black and white process of signing the contract.
-What What top.legal and Juro have in common is the ability to enable sales to be independent to draw up contracts without coming into conflict with the legal department.
+The main difference from Juro is that top.legal aims to make the contract "human" again — more direct, and a deliberate departure from the black-and-white, transactional process of getting a signature.
+What top.legal and Juro have in common is that they let sales teams draw up contracts independently, without coming into conflict with the legal department.

 Notable features:

-- Explanations of the clauses: internal and external.
-Audio and video explanations that are right where you need them to share the commentary and notes with others.
+- Clause explanations, internal and external: audio and video explanations sit right where you need them, so you can share commentary and notes with colleagues and counterparties.

-- Automate a contract from a authorized submission and team collaboration on the same template.
+- Automate contracts from an authorized template and collaborate as a team on the same template.

 Another advantage is that top.legal gives you a personalized onboarding experience offers that is unique compared to other solutions in the industry and helps you establish long-term business relationships in no time at all.

-- 24-hour helpdesk and continuous support, which helps you automate your documents even months after onboarding with top.legal
+- A responsive helpdesk and continuous support that helps you keep automating your documents long after onboarding with top.legal.

 Suitable for: